- 1 Things to do in New York during Christmas

 While many other towns across the country and the world may take a bit of a break, New York is never closed.
 It is more on a holiday mode then shut-down so if you thinking of seeing closed doors then be rest assured this is not the case.

-There are many things to do during the holiday season in New York but if you really want to feel the magic read my little guide to Christmas in New York.
+There are many things to do during the holiday season in New York but if you really want to feel the magic read my little guide – Things to do in New York for Christmas.

 Things to do in New York during Christmas